pedro-albino-duarte/VariGene/README.md

    docker exec -u root -it varigene-container /bin/bash
    ```

-6. *(Optional)* Download a sample file for testing, and move it to the /VariGene folder:
+6. *(Optional)* Download a sample file for testing, and move it to the /VariGene folder, in your local computer:
    ```bash
    wget https://storage.googleapis.com/bucket-challenge-pedrod/SRR13065073_1.fastq -P /VariGene
    ```